hannestschofenig/tschofenig-ids/psa-tokens/draft-tschofenig-rats-psa-token.md

 - UEID (mandatory); arm_psa_UEID is used instead
 - origination (recommended); arm_psa_origination is used instead

+Later revisions of this documents might phase out those custom claims to be replaced by the EAT standard claims.

 As noted, some fields must be at least 32 bytes long to provide sufficient cryptographic strength.

 | Claim Key | Claim Description | Claim Name | CBOR Value Type |